jjshoots/jjshoots.github.io/readme.md

       set -gx GEM_HOME $HOME/any/path/to/gems
       set -gx PATH $HOME/any/path/to/gems/bin $PATH
       ```
-2. Install gems: `bundle install`
+2. Install gems: `bundle install`, **skip step 2 to avoid modifying path**
+3. Setup the environment by calling `./env_setup.sh`.
-3. Build the website and host locally: `bundle exec jekyll serve`
+4. Build the website and host locally: `bundle exec jekyll serve`

 ## Running on a local